-In college, I remember attending a speaker who was discussing terrorism, it’s impact on society, how it’s perceived by different groups, and it’s impact on our society.
+In college, I remember attending a speaker who was discussing terrorism, it’s impact on society, and how it’s perceived by different groups.
 I remember few details about the talk, but the one thing I took away was a challenge he presented us with:

 Eliminate the word “hate” from our vocabulary.